-DWI and DUI are different terms for drunk driving charges.
-In many states, they are used interchangeably to describe the same act of getting behind the wheel while intoxicated.
+DWI and DUI are different terms for intoxicated driving charges, either by drunk driving or driving while high.
+In many states, DUI and DWI are used interchangeably to describe the same act of getting behind the wheel while under the influence.

 However, in states such as Texas, Maryland and Arkansas, DWI and DUI denote different levels of impaired driving, one often more serious than the other.
 Three Midwestern states use the term OWI.
 New York has both DWI and DWAI (driving while ability impaired).

-DWI and DUI are both terms for the crime of drunk driving.
-They also refer to driving under the influence of other drugs.
+DWI and DUI both have a similar meaning.
+Both are terms for the crime of drunk driving or driving under the influence of drugs.

 Whether you are impaired enough to warrant a DUI or DWI charge is typically determined by your blood alcohol concentration (BAC).
 States are allowed to set their own standards, but in most of the country, you will be charged with a DUI for a BAC of 0.08 or greater.
 If you are caught driving with that level of alcohol in your system, you will almost assuredly be arrested and face a range of punishments from fines to jail time.